semitrivial/ExtendedEnvironments/README.md

 ```

 Optionally, if you wish to use the Stable Baselines3 agents in
-`agents/SBL3_agents.py` (required for running the experiment in the
+`extended_rl/agents/SBL3_agents.py` (required for running the experiment in the
-`experiments` directory) you will additionally need to install
+`extended_rl/experiments` directory) you will additionally need to install
 Stable Baselines3:
 ```
 pip install stable-baselines3